 Guided tours introduce visitors to the wonders of the ocean.
-They can visit a multi-species fish processing factory and watch skilled filleters prepare the famous King George whiting, southern bluefin tuna, garfish, snapper and shark as well as oyster, scallop, and sea urchin opening.
-Prawns, lobstes, crabs and abalone are also on display as they're prepared for sale.
+On select days, you can visit a multi-species fish processing factory and watch skilled filleters prepare the famous King George whiting, southern bluefin tuna, garfish, snapper and shark as well as oyster and scallops.
+Prawns, lobsters, crabs and abalone are also on display as they're prepared for sale.
+Seafood is available at many café and restaurants around Port Lincoln and the Southern Eyre Peninsula.